Giacomo Raspadori: Style of play

 Raspadori is a quick, diminutive, and agile forward, with a low centre of gravity, who is capable of playing as a second striker, as an out-and-out striker or centre-forward, as an attacking midfielder, and even as a winger in a 4–2–3–1 formation.
 He has also been deployed as a false 9 on occasion under Italy manager Luciano Spalletti; although seemingly fielded as a centre-forward in this role, he often drops deep to create space for the late runs of his midfield teammates.
 A two-footed player, who possesses good vision and technical skills, he is capable of both creating and scoring goals.
 He is also known for his ability to provide depth to his team and either exploit or create space with his runs, although he is also capable of dropping deep and linking-up with midfielders.
 His playing style has drawn comparisons with Antonio Di Natale and Carlos Tevez, although he has cited Sergio Agüero as one of his major inspirations.

 In October 2021, he was described as "Italy's next centre-forward in the making" by Daniele Verri of BBC Sport.

 Personal life

 In 2021, he was combining his football career with studying sports science at university.
-On 10 May 2024, Raspadori and his partner Elisa had their first child.
+On 10 May 2024, Raspadori and his girlfriend Elisa had their first child.